-Here is some general guidance on analyzing transactions using the debit and credit recording system.
+Here is some general guidance on analyzing transactions using the debits and credits.

 The most common transactions involve revenue and expense accounts.
 When a firm sells products or provides services it earns revenue, so a revenue account must be increased.
 This means a revenue account must receive a credit.
 The offsetting debit is always to an asset account, most commonly Cash or Accounts Receivable.
 When a firm incurs an expense, an expense account must receive a debit.
 The offsetting credit is almost always either to Cash or to Accounts Payable.